yevhenpashutin/applicaster_test_task/README.md

 ### Installing

-Clone the git project to folder that will contain project:
+Clone the git project to folder that will contain project (run this in MacOS's Terminal):

 ```
 git clone https://github.com/yevhenpashutin/applicaster_test_task.git
 ```
 Then install libraries necessary to run the project: